IsmailSalehCode/front_end-dental_practice/README.md

-Front end for a SPA i developed for a dental practice.
+Front end for a SPA I developed in May 2022 for a dental practice.